PreethiTapati/Portfolio/planning/development-strategy.md

 make display flex in main add class section-about to section add border-top, color,font-size, font-family add class section-about-h2

-## Work experience
+## Skills

-- As a user I want to see work experience
+- As a user I want to see the section of skills

 ### HTML

-- add section, h3 , p and div tags
+- add section, h3 , p, img and div tags

 ### CSS

-- add class section-experience to section
+- add class section-skills to section
-- add class experience- title to h3
+- add class skills- title to h3
-- add class experience-description to div
+- add class skills -description to div
+- add class images-skills

-## Skills
+## projects

-- As a user I want to see yhe section with skills
+- As a user I want to see the section with projects

 ### HTML